bens4lsu/theskinny-publish/Content/blog2/stuffed-animals.md

 (Pause to wipe the tear from my eye.)

 We were in the middle of nowhere, on a Sunday.
 I'm pretty sure that it was even Father's Day.
 Some nice old couple picked us up, drove us a million miles to the nearest airport, and helped us get on a plane home.
-It was so long ago, I remember that they waited at the gate with us before we boarded the plane.
+It was so long ago, but I remember that they waited at the gate with us before we boarded the plane.

 It's probably a good thing that A-a was taken in some sort of catastrophe, so I didn't reach the day -- years and years later -- where I had to decide whether he came to college with me or not.